 - Meaningful Name: The Fen wolves are both wolves of the forest (an archaic word for which is 'fen') and wolves of Fenrir, an army he will lead to greatness upon his prophecied return.

-- Morphic Resonance: The blue-scaled dragon Lenowyrm shapeshifts into a mouse so she can chat with Routa unobtrusively; her fur remains blue.
+- Morphic Resonance: When the blue-scaled dragon Lenowyrm shapeshifts into a mouse, her fur remains blue.

 - Ninja Pirate Zombie Robot: Nahura is basically a zombie cat reanimated to serve as a witch's familiar.

-- Samus Is a Girl: Not until she tells him does Routa realize that pack warleader Garo is a female.
+- Samus Is a Girl: Not until she tells him does Routa realize that pack warleader Garo is a female, and the same goes for the skeletal horse (Night)mare.
+To be fair, the latter was made to be a warhorse, so she's significantly bigger than your average mare.

 - Selective Obliviousness: The Fen wolves remain blissfully unaware that their "chosen one" is a spoiled puppy who only cares about mooching off their hard work...though, the story being idealistic in tone, their loyalty is rewarded anyway.